OliverNChalk/agave/docs/invalidator-attacks/replay-attacks.md

 ```

 * From `create_executor_trace` metric (requirece `TRACE` log level), programs are added to cache not uniformly, time to compile has a very long tail of distribution and is not normal.

+## Large Nop attack

+Creates blocks full of maximum sized transactions (or optionally, smaller) that invoke a simple program that does nothing.
+These transactions cost very few CUs, and so blocks can be packed with a very high number of these large transactions.

+### Objective

+Investigate replay and cluster performance under max possible transaction size load.

+### Accounts setup

+Requires at least 256 payer accounts with sufficient funds.

+### Observations

+Can confirm via metrics that leader blocks are being produced with large number of transactions after this attack is armed.
+Can observe slot replay times for the cluster to see how they are handling the large amount of transaction data.